aviharos/oee/README.md

 - CycleTime (Number): the cycle time of the operation in seconds.
 Every cycle, the Workstation produces a set of parts.
 - PartsPerCycle (Number): each cycle produces this many parts.

-If you cannot trace the Workstation through the Job object to the Part object's Operation, somethings is missing.
+If you cannot trace the Workstation through the Job object to the Part object's Operation, something is missing.

 #### OperatorSchedule